AmineDjeghri/awesome-os-setup/Writerside/windows_workflow/REAdme.md

 - [jupyter autocomplete](https://github.com/krassowski/jupyterlab-lsp#installation)

 ## 3. Coding using Linux (WSL) inside Windows
-The most amazing thing about WSL (WSL2.0 exactly) is: You can run Linux in Windows without the need of a virtual machine.
+The most amazing thing about WSL (WSL2.0 exactly) is : You can run Linux in Windows without the need of a virtual machine.
 - It's a full Linux kernel running on Windows.
-- You can install packages directly on Linux
+- You can install packages directly in Linux
 - Virtualization overhead is not noticeable, full integration between guest and host os's, you can run binaries compiled for MS Windows from linux.
 - You can navigate and communicate between ubuntu and windows as Ubuntu acts like a disk drive.
 - You can install conda environment in ubuntu, use GPU, use pycharm on windows to connect to WSL conda env and more.